remarkablegames/remarkablegames.github.io/_posts/2026/2026-09-16-renpy-gallery-image-with-password-unlock.md

 categories: renpy gallery python
 ---

 Sometimes you want to keep a gallery image locked until the player enters a password.
-Unlike the normal gallery flow where an image unlocks the moment it's seen in-game, this lets you gate a single button behind a password while the rest of the gallery stays open.
+Unlike the normal gallery flow where an image unlocks the moment it's seen in-game, you can gate a single button behind a password while the rest of the gallery stays open.

 ## Persistent Flag